 end

-• parameters are optional parameters to inject into the request approval.
+labelgives a human readable label for the request approval.descriptionis optional and should give a description of what will happen when the action is approved.parametersare optional parameters to inject into the request approval.
 They can be referenced by subsequent cloud workflows or emails within the same escalation.
 See the Parameters section for more information.

 Cloud Workflow

-run launches a Cloud Workflow using the given RCL definition.
-The RCL definition may be given parameters specified in a comma separated list.
-Parameters may be references or any of the applicable functions.
+specified in a comma separated list.
+Parameters may be references or any of

 run <rcl definition name>[, <parameter>]*

-• parameter can be any term.
-It may be a reference to a datasource, a parameter, a literal value of any type, a function, or a reserved keyword such as data.
+parametercan be any term.
+It may be a reference to a datasource, a parameter, a literal value of any type, a function, or a reserved keyword such asdata.

 Cloud Workflow variables